 Current ratio=Total current assets/Total current liabilities

-- The current ratio is a liquidity ratio that measures a company’s ability to pay short-term and long-term obligations.
+- The current ratioCurrent RatioThe current ratio is a liquidity ratio that measures how efficiently a company can repay it' short-term loans within a year.
+Current ratio = current assets/current liabilities is a liquidity ratio that measures a company’s ability to pay short-term and long-term obligations.

 Quick ratio= (Total current assets-Inventories)/Total current liabilities

-- For instance, large and well-established companies can push the liability component of their balance sheet structure to higher percentages without getting into trouble while smaller firms may not.
+- For instance, large and well-established companies can push the liability component of their balance sheet structure to higher percentages without getting into trouble, while smaller firms may not.

 Exxon Mobil Debt to Equity (Quarterly Chart)

 As the investment becomes unfavorable, investors pull out their money from the stock.
-As a result, the debt to equity ratio increases as can be seen in the case of Exxon Mobil in the above chart.
+As a result, the debt-to-equity ratio increases, as can be seen in the case of Exxon Mobil in the above chart.

-On the other hand, there are companies like Pan American Silver (a silver miner), which are low on debt.
-Pan American had a debt of only $ 59 million compared to the cash, cash equivalents and short term investments of $ 204 million at the end of the June quarter of 2016.
-This means that the ratio of debt to cash, cash equivalents and short term investments is just 0.29.
-Cash, cash equivalents and short term investments are the most liquid assets of a company.
-And the total debt is only 0.29 times of that.
-So, from a view point of “ability to pay the debt”, Pan American is a very favorable investment as compared to those oil companies at the moment.
+On the other hand, companies like Pan American Silver (a silver miner) are low on debt.
+Pan American had a debt of only $ 59 million compared to the cash, cash equivalents, and short-term investmentsShort Term InvestmentsShort term investments are those financial instruments which can be easily converted into cash in the next three to twelve months and are classified as current assets on the balance sheet.
+Most companies opt for such investments and park excess cash due to liquidity and solvency reasons. of $ 204 million at the end of the June quarter of 2016.
+The ratio of debt to cash, cash equivalents, and short-term investments is just 0.29.
+Cash, cash equivalents, and short-term investments are the most liquid assets of a company.
+And the total debt is only 0.29 times that.
+So, from the viewpoint of “ability to pay the debt,” Pan American is a very favorable investment compared to those oil companies.

 Pan America Silver Debt to Equity (Quarterly)